philip-lambert/word-ladder/README.md

 For the sake of simplicity I've kept all code in a single console application, and organised code into Lib/Tests folders.

-## Assumptions
-From the example start/end words I've made the following assumptions.
-A word is invalid if: -
-* It is not exactly 4 characters long
-* It contains any spaces
-* It contains any non-alphabetic characters

-I'm also assuming that the start and end words don't necessarily have to be in the dictionary.

 ## Performance
 Invalid words are ignored when loading the dictionary.
 This reduces the example dictionary from **26880** entries to **2238**.
 I did consider ignoring words that have any lowercase letters, but this takes the number of example entries down to only 39 which is too small to be useful.
 Also I think it's a useful feature if the app is not case sensitive.